TheRoddyWMS/Roddy/docs/roddyDevelopment/developersGuide.rst

 Settings for Groovy classes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 We will not accept Groovy classes without the @CompileStatic annotation.
+If you are in the rare situation that you need dynamic dispatch on more than
+the object (this) itself, you can mark the affected methods with @CompileDynamic.

 Roddy versioning scheme
 ~~~~~~~~~~~~~~~~~~~~~~~